 IWMPP project serve as a starting point for BWI's plans to expand their service coverage to several other districts within Sabah such as Tawau in the future.
-BWI also plans to apply its business model to landfills in Peninsular Malaysia and venture into other downstream activities when the opportunity arises such as WTE, used tyres as well as C&D waste recycling.
+BWI also plans to apply its business model to landfills in Peninsular Malaysia and venture into other downstream activities when the opportunity arises such as WTE, producing organic fertiliser and recycling used tyres as well as C&D waste.
 Several of the potential expansion plans are as follows:

-The WTE Business

-- The increasing generation of domestic and industrial waste has urged government bodies to encourage the recovery of energy from waste by offering Feed in Tariffs. - Therefore, BWI plans to take advantage of the renewable energy Feed in Tariffs by exporting electricity via a gasification plant.

-Power Generation from Biogas

-- BWI intends to undertake alternative avenues to monetize biogas, an example would be electricity generation. - The biogas generated at the AD plant shall be diverted into a biogas power plant to produce and export electricity.

-Used Tyres Recycling

-- Incoming and existing used tyres at the KMSL shall be recycled for their recyclable components. - Any recyclable components within the tyres, such as steel wires or rubber crumbs, will be sold to recyclers or reprocessed into other intermediary products that include asphalt.

-Liquid Fertiliser Production

-Liquid digestate - a byproduct of anaerobic digestion - can be processed and converted into liquid fertiliser, a product that can be marketed to customers in the agricultural sector.

-C&D Waste Recycling

-- To further reduce the usage of space at the landfill, C&D waste will be crushed and any recyclable materials inside C&D waste extracted for sale or further processing before the waste is landfilled. - In addition, C&D waste shall be further processed into construction materials such as road pavers and bricks.

-Solar Farm Development and Participating in LSS

-- BWI intends to develop a solar farm at the KMSL to gain a foothold in commercial solar energy generation. - Moreover, BWI plans to participate in future LSS programmes when the opportunity arises.

-Landfill Mining

-BWI plans to extract MSW rejects from existing closed landfill cells at the KMSL to be recycled as feedstock for the gasification plant or to manufacture RDF pellets.
+The WTE Business The increasing generation of domestic and industrial waste has urged government bodies to encourage the recovery of energy from waste by offering Feed in Tariffs.
+Therefore, BWI plans to take advantage of the renewable energy Feed in Tariffs by exporting electricity via a gasification plant.
+Power Generation from Biogas BWI intends to undertake alternative avenues to monetize biogas, an example would be electricity generation.
+The biogas generated at the AD plant shall be diverted into a biogas power plant to produce and export electricity.
+Used Tyres Recycling Incoming and existing used tyres at the KMSL shall be recycled for their recyclable components.
+Any recyclable components within the tyres, such as steel wires or rubber crumbs, will be sold to recyclers or reprocessed into other intermediary products that include asphalt.
+Organic Fertiliser Production BWI intends to process solid digestate into organic fertiliser that is rich in essential plant nutrients, , with a nitrogen, phosphorus and potassium concentration that is greater than 9%.
+Liquid Fertiliser Production Liquid digestate - a byproduct of anaerobic digestion - can be processed and converted into liquid fertiliser, a product that can be marketed to customers in the agricultural sector.
+C&D Waste Recycling To further reduce the usage of space at the landfill, C&amp;D waste will be crushed and any recyclable materials inside C&amp;D waste extracted for sale or further processing before the waste is landfilled.
+In addition, C&amp;D waste shall be further processed into construction materials such as road pavers and bricks.
+Solar Farm Development and Participating in LSS BWI intends to develop a solar farm at the KMSL to gain a foothold in commercial solar energy generation.
+Moreover, BWI plans to participate in future LSS programmes when the opportunity arises.
+Landfill Mining BWI plans to extract MSW rejects from existing closed landfill cells at the KMSL to be recycled as feedstock for the gasification plant or to manufacture RDF pellets.

-4.2 Waste Flow Overview after Future Expansion
+4.2 Waste Flow Overview

-The diagram below illustrates the end to end process of the IWMPP after future expansion.
-The future expansion plans include WTE gasification, liquid fertiliser production, used tyres and C&D waste recycling as well as power generation from biogas.
+The diagram below illustrates the end to end process of the IWMPP and includes future expansion plans comprising WTE gasification, liquid fertiliser production, used tyres and C&D waste recycling as well as power generation.
+The 587 TPD of waste sent to the KMSL represents the average volume of waste based on BWI's waste study in 2018.